MrR0807/Notes/interview-questions.md

 ## For technical interview

 * What Java version are you using?
+* Java migration policy?
+If using old Java, when will you migrate to new one?
+* What Java projects are you most looking forward to?
+* Are you using Lombok?
 * If there are multiple relation databases mentioned - why?
 * Is project based on microservices?
 * Are you using CI/CD?
 What are you using for CI?
 What are you using for CD?